Parasitic wasp on a white flower, aiding aphid control.

 Depending on several factors, the larvae will continue through the three molting stages.
 It will pupate after three to four weeks.

-After one week, another adult will emerge, ready to resume feeding.
-The lady beetle will go through one or two generations during a growing season.
-It is often synchronized with the advent of aphid infestations.
+After one week, another adult emerges, ready to resume feeding.
+During a growing season, the lady beetle goes through one or two generations, which is often synchronized with the advent of aphid infestations.

 The plants that provide the adults with pollen and nectar will benefit the insects in your garden.
 The adult ladybugs are shipped in cotton bags with wood shavings.